mixxxdj/manual/source/chapters/microphones.rst

 #.
 Open :menuselection:`Preferences --> Sound Hardware`.
 #.
 Click the :guilabel:`Input` tab.
 #.
-Select the audio interface for the :guilabel:`Record/Broadcast input`.
+Select the audio interface for the :guilabel:`Record/Broadcast` input.
 Do
    not configure anything for the :guilabel:`Microphone 1-4` inputs.
 #.
 Click the :guilabel:`Apply` button.
 #.
 Click the :guilabel:`OK` button.